-From Tortola, to Virgin Gorda, Anegada and beyond – Here is a list of your 10 top dive sites in the BVI
+Do you enjoy scuba diving?
+Are you looking for the top dive sites in the British Virgin Islands?
+From Tortola to Virgin Gorda, Anegada, and beyond – Here is a list of your 10 top dive sites in the BVIs:

-This is the BVI’s most famous dive site, and for good reason – much of the structure is intact, creating habitat for silversides, lobsters, channel crabs and more.
-Thanks to its protected status as marine park, the wreck acts as a canvas for color: red, purple and yellow sponges crowd much of the metal.
+This is the BVI’s most famous dive site, and for good reason – much of the structure is intact, creating habitat for silversides, lobsters, channel crabs, and more.
+Thanks to its protected status as a marine park, the wreck acts as a canvas for color: red, purple, and yellow sponges crowd much of the metal.
 Inside, Find large swaths of orange corallimorph.

 This intermediate dive site off of Ginger Island winds along spur-and-groove reefs covered with gorgonians and elkhorn corals.
-Look to the sand chute to find lobsters and Southern stingrays and to the blue to watch Caribbean reef sharks cruising past.
+Moreover, look to the sand chute to find lobsters and Southern stingrays and to the blue to watch Caribbean reef sharks cruising past.

 At this advanced site off of Jost Van Dyke, two massive, coral-covered boulders mark the start of a gently sloping amphitheater where Caribbean reef sharks and nurse sharks occasionally fin past.

-An advanced dive, the way the water flows around this coral-covered pinnacle attracts turtles, spotted eagle rays and schools of horse eye jacks.
+An advanced dive, the way the water flows around this coral-covered pinnacle attracts turtles.
+In addition to spotted eagle rays and schools of horse-eye jacks.

 This beginner site is a series of swim-through canyons draped with white, orange, purple, green, and yellow encrusting sponges.
 Look up to find slipper lobsters and fairy basslets and down to encounter Southern stingrays and gray angelfish.